Leona Graham

 Leona Graham (born 18 January 1971) is a British radio broadcaster and voiceover artist.
 She is currently a presenter of Absolute Radio (formerly Virgin Radio), a position she has held since 2000.
 She can also be heard on the digital stations Absolute 80s and Absolute Classic Rock.

-In addition Leona Graham has recorded voiceovers for numerous national and local TV and radio stations and commercials.
+In addition, Graham has recorded voiceovers for numerous national and local TV and radio stations and commercials.

-Leona Graham was a judge at the Sony Radio Academy Awards 2011.
+Graham was a judge at the Sony Radio Academy Awards 2011.

 Education

-Leona Graham was educated at Berkhamsted School for Girls in Berkhamsted, Hertfordshire.
+Graham was educated at Berkhamsted School for Girls in Berkhamsted, Hertfordshire.
 She then studied at the University of Warwick from 1989 to 1993 and received a Bachelor of Arts degree in drama.
 She is also a qualified school teacher.

 Radio broadcasting

 Early career

 She began her career in broadcasting at W963 University Radio Warwick (now Radio Warwick) where she presented the "Thursday Night Rock Show" and a nightly magazine style news programme called "Weekday Warwick".

-Before joining Virgin Radio in 2000 Leona Graham worked for a number of radio stations, at first for low pay and during the night.
+Before joining Virgin Radio in 2000, Graham worked for a number of radio stations, at first for low pay and during the night.

 Virgin Radio

-Leona Graham joined Virgin as a presenter on 28 April 2000.
-During her time with Virgin Radio she presented a variety of shows: Virgin Radio UK Album Charts, Virgin Radio Party, Teenage Kicks, 80's Anthems, Smells like the 90's, The Classic Rock Show, The Late Show, Virgin Love and Weekend Breakfast.
+Graham joined Virgin as a presenter on 28 April 2000.
+During her time with Virgin Radio, she presented a variety of shows: Virgin Radio UK Album Charts, Virgin Radio Party, Teenage Kicks, 80's Anthems, Smells like the 90's, The Classic Rock Show, The Late Show, Virgin Love and Weekend Breakfast.

 She was the second presenter heard on Virgin's digital station Virgin Classic Rock at its launch in 2003.